 If you are facing charges of driving while impaired, it is very important to be represented by an experienced legal professional.
 At Sondhi Defence, we have years of experience defending Impaired Driving / Drinking and Drug Charges which will make this process as smooth and quick as possible for your family member if their judgment was impacted due to drinking too much alcohol.

-To be charged with impaired driving means you are controlling a motorized vehicle while having an alcohol level (BAC) that is 80mg or higher per 100ml of blood.
+To be charged with impaired driving means you are controlling a motor vehicle while having an alcohol level (BAC) that is 80mg or higher per 100ml of blood.
 This can also include any combination of mind-altering substances, such as cannabis or prescribed medications.

 Types of DUI Offences